 Who We Serve

-Students, faculty and staff with a documented print related disability are able to receive accessible text services through referrals.
+Students, faculty and staff may receive accessible text services.

-- Faculty and staff are referred through the ADA Coordinator: Compliance, Diversity and Ethics.
+- Faculty and staff are referred through the ADA Coordinator: Diversity, Equity, and Inclusion opens a new window.
 Please contact: 703-993-8730